MicrosoftDocs/openapi-docs/OpenAPI/kiota/errors.md

 ## Error types mapping

 The abstractions library for each language defines an API exception type (or error) which inherits or implements the default error/exception type for the language.
-Kiota will also generate types for schemas mapped to HTTP specific error status codes (400-600) or to ranges (4XX, 5XX), derived from the API exception defined in the abstractions library.
+Kiota will also generate types for schemas mapped to HTTP specific error status codes (400-600) or to ranges (4XX, 5XX).

 > [!NOTE]
 > If the error schema is an `allOf`, Kiota will flatten all the `allOf` entries recursively into the generated type as most languages do not support multiple parents inheritance.